 Yummy Chewy & Flat Chocolate Chip Cookies

-Hands down this is the best chocolate chip cookie: impressive size, crispy edges and a chewy, gooey center.
 Let's face it, chocolate chip cookie dough is just as good raw (some hungry husbands believe better) as it is cooked--go ahead, double the batch.
 The first time these cookies end up on a serving platter, nay a morsel will remain.
 Three half sheet baking trays insure that all 18 cookies in the recipe may be cooked at once--only six per tray, or the result will be one gigantic melted cookie--albeit a delicious treat nonetheless.
-Restaurant supply stores sell commercial grade half sheet pans for under $10.
-They are heavy gauge, easy to clean and outperform their more than double the price specialty store cousins.
+Commercial Grade Half Sheet Pans are heavy gauge, easy to clean, and outperform their specialty store cousins.
 High quality chocolate and a pure vanilla extract make these worthy of serving to guests---a trip down memory lane for many who crave their mama's baking.
 Make sure there is milk in the refrigerator when these babies come out of the oven.

 2 cups flour